eficode-academy/kubernetes-katas/deployments-loadbalancing.md

 - Access the frontend again from the browser.
 Note that both the frontend and backend hostname parts of the website should change periodically.

+- If this works, please delete the `frontend-pod.yaml` file, as we now have upgrated to a deployment!

 **Add frontend service type loadbalancer**

 - Change the frontend service type to `LoadBalancer` in the frontend-service.yaml file.